renhuailin/azure-docs.zh-cn/articles/industrial-iot/reference-opc-publisher-telemetry-format.md

         // or the defaults used by publisher.
         // It is not allowed to specify 'Name' and 'Flat' properties in this object.
         "EndpointSpecific": [
-            // The following shows how a endpoint specific configuration can look like:
+            // The following shows how an endpoint-specific configuration can look like:
             {
                 // 'ForEndpointUrl' allows to configure for which OPC UA server this
                 // object applies and is a required property for all objects in the